ninewise/dissertation/introduction/chapter.md

 The more recent shotgun metagenomics, on the other hand, uses sequencers yielding randomly located short reads from the complete environmental sample.
-To provide sufficiently complete coverage to allow assembly of all organisms in the sample, much larger (TODO numbers) data sets are required compared to genomics.
+To provide sufficiently complete coverage to allow assembly of all organisms in the sample, much larger data sets are required compared to genomics (3.3 million genes from 567.7 Gbp sequence data for the human gut microbiome gene catalog).
 The amount of data and the repetitions of DNA within and between (allowing the incorrect assembly of chimeras) organisms make assembly a hard problem to solve.

 To simplify assembly, reads are partitioned and assigned to an individual genome.
 This process is called binning.
 Afterwards, each bin can be